dexter7k-maloneykf/notes/README.md

 # 2024-01-05
 - Today's programming wisdom is to always prioritize the user' experience.
 When designing and developing software, keep the end-user in mind and prioritize their needs and desires.
 This means creating intuitive interfaces, easy-to-use menus, and clear documentation.
 By prioritizing the experience, you can create software that is not only efficient but also enjoyable to use.
 Additionally, always be open to learning new skills and technologies, as the industry is constantly evolving.
 Finally, remember that code is a living document, so be sure to document your work thoroughly and keep it up-do-date.

+# 2024-01-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, tomorrow you (or someone else) may need to revisit and understand it."

+In practical terms, this means:
+1. Write modular code that follows the Single Responsibility Principle.
+2. Optimize for readability and clarity first; premature optimization is often a root of complexity.
+3. Use version control, comments, and documentation to make your code more comprehensible.
+4. Continuously refactor to remove redundancy and improve structure.
+5. Embrace testing to ensure your code works as expected and remains resilient to changes over time.